Valiant Effort Foundation

 Thank you for visiting Valiant Effort LLC, a grassroots organization dedicated to the maintenance and operation of a 1941 Vultee BT-13A Valiant, a military basic flight trainer used by all the armed forces in the United States in World War 2.
 Our current mission goals are as follows:

-“Living Exhibit” Education
+“Living Winess Exhibit”

-Once the restoration has been satisfactorily completed and the aircraft has been certified to fly, our BT-13A will continue to do what she has done best - to educate the general public on HOW World War 2 aviators and aviatrixes in the US earned their wings prior to deployment for combat or other auxiliary duties during that timeframe.
-Nothing comes close to accomplishing that than to physically see and touch one of those trainers such as our BT-13A.
+As she has done for so many years, our BT-13A will continue to do what she has done best - to educate the general public on HOW World War 2 aviators and aviatrixes in the US earned their wings prior to deployment for combat or other auxiliary duties during that timeframe.
+Few things come close to accomplishing that than to physically see and touch one of those trainers such as our BT-13A.
+To support this endValiant Effort Foundation regularly flies their BT-13 to local aviation venues to serve as a static display so that the public can see her up and close.

 Now Available